Comer352L/FreeSSM/README.txt

 Preparation:
 $ qmake
-or (if you have Qt4 AND Qt5 installed)
+or (if you have multiple versions of Qt installed)
-$ qmake-qt4   or   $ qmake-qt5   (depending on your system environment)
+$ qmake-qt4   or   $ qmake-qt5   or   $ qmake6   (depending on your system environment)

 If you want to build the version for small display resolutions, call qmake with "CONFIG+=small-resolution" appended or uncomment the corresponding line in the